demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 13. microsoft-atp-get-alert-related-ips
 ---
-Retrieves the ips associated to a specific alert.
+Retrieves the IPs associated to a specific alert.

 ##### Base Command